SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
+    * username and password of the HRM
-    * a reference
+    * skill name
-    * a designation
+    * collaborator name
-    * an informal description
-    * a technical description
+    * a technical description of the skill
-    * an estimated duration
-    * an estimated cost
+    * specific identifier of the skill

 * Selected data:
-    * a task category
+    * skills from the list of skills
+    * collaborator from the list of collaborators

 **Output Data:**

-* List of existing task categories
+* List of existing skills and description
+* Specific skill and description
+* Specific collaborator by filtering skills
+* Error messages
+* Success of secundary opeations
-* (In)Success of the operation
+* Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)